 Unless you have working papers (green card), you cannot work legally in the United States.
 We do not offer job placement.

 Do these externships provide hands on experience like electives?

 Yes.
 These are hands-on clinicals.
-For graduates, they are called externships and no academic credit is given.
+For graduates, they are called externships because no academic credit is needed or given.
 For current medical students, depending on the requirements of your medical school, we can give you the necessary paperwork so that they count for academic credit toward your degree.

 I will be on my final year in medical school so am I eligible for the program?

 Yes, you are eligible.
 But you must discuss this opportunity with your own medical school to understand the requirements for receiving academic credit from a program like ours.